Machy8/Macdom/docs/Attributes and selectors.md

 * For short values or values without spaces use *$attributeValue*.
 * For long values like text in a placeholder use *$attribute value;* (closed by a semicolon).

-You can change element quick attributes by calling `$macdom->changeElementQuickAttributes('element', 'attributeA attributeB')`.
+You can change element quick attributes by calling `$macdom->changeElementQuickAttributes('element', 'attributeA attributeB', Engine::CONTENT_HTML)`.

 ### Default settings for each element